cookielab/biome-configuration/docs/README.md

 # Cookielab's Biome Configuration

-## ⚠️ Beta Version ⚠️

-Currently, the project depends on the beta version of [Biome 2.0](https://next.biomejs.dev/).
-Please be aware before installing.

 This package contains [Biome](https://biomejs.dev) configuration for our code style.

 The code style aims to be as strict and defensive as possible to avoid bugs & unwanted side-effects and to improve code readability.